-Snoozing crew raises specter of criminal charge in boat fire
+Boat fire wreckage taken to navy base for investigation

 The victims on the Conception were a diverse collection, including a girl celebrating her 17th birthday with her parents and a friend, a marine biologist who was leading the three-day scuba diving excursion, an Indian-born dentist and her husband from Connecticut, an environmental scientist, and a professional photographer.

-One crew member on the upper deck awoke to a noise and saw flames rising from the main deck.
-He alerted the rest of the crew and the captain issued a panicked mayday call to the Coast Guard.

-The crew, finding the ladder to the main deck on fire, jumped down — one breaking a leg in the process.
-They tried to get to the others through a window but couldn’t open it.
-When “overwhelmed by smoke,” they were forced to jump overboard.

-Douglas Schwartz, an attorney for the Conception’s owner, Truth Aquatics Inc., attempted to cast doubt on the National Transportation Safety Board’s conclusion that the crew was sleeping, saying in a released statement that a witness “seems to contradict” that notion.
+Douglas Schwartz, an attorney for the Conception’s owner, Truth Aquatics Inc., attempted to cast doubt on the NTSB’s conclusion that the crew was sleeping, saying in a released statement that a witness “seems to contradict” that notion.

 A crew member was awake shortly before the fire started and checked the galley and surrounding area around 2:30 a.m., Schwartz said.
 The first mayday call from the captain was transmitted at 3:14 a.m.